xubingyue/avocadodb/Documentation/Books/Manual/Foxx/Router/Request.md

   The protocol used for the request.

-  Defaults to `"https"` or `"http"` depending on whether ArangoDB is configured to use SSL or not.
+  Defaults to `"https"` or `"http"` depending on whether AvocadoDB is configured to use SSL or not.

   If the request was made using a trusted proxy (see *trustProxy*), this is set to the value of the `X-Forwarded-Proto` header if present.